TymeFly/eel/README.md

     java -jar evaluate/target/evaluate-<version>.jar --env 'Your HOME directory is ${HOME}'

-will add all the environment variables to the Symbols Table and use one of them in the expression.
+will add all the environment variables to the SymbolsTable and use one of them in the expression.

 To add [UDF](#user-defined-functions-udfs) classes and packages ensure the implementing classes are on the classpath and execute **evaluate** using the `--udf-class` and `--udf-package` options.

 ---
 ## Querying the EEL version
-As of version 2.0, it is possible to query what version of EEL it is running.
+As of version 2.0, it is possible to query the version of EEL that's running.

-- **EEL Expressions** - The function `eel.version()` will return the version as Text.
+- **EEL expressions** - The function `eel.version()` will return the version as Text.
 - **Evaluate** - launch the evaluate JAR with the command line argument `--version`
-- **Java API** - call `Eel.metadata().version()`
+- **Java client API** - call `Eel.metadata().version()`
-- **UDF Implementers** - ensure that one of the parameters passed to the function is of type `EelContext` and then call `context.metadata().version()`
+- **UDF implementers** - ensure that one of the parameters passed to the function is of type `EelContext` and then call `context.metadata().version()`

 The version is always a pair of numbers separated by a decimal point (`.`), which means that the version text can